This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Phase Shift Method”.

 a) pulse rate decreases

 b) pulse amplitude decreases

 d) modulating signal remains constant

 Explanation: Delta modulation is used for transmission of voice information where quality is not the primarily importance.
 Its drawback is it has two noises namely slope overload and granular noise.
+Granular noise is produced due to constant modulating input signal resulting into oscillatory output.
 So for getting rid from these noises we use ADM (Adaptive Delta Modulation).

 10. DM stands for ________

 c) Double Side Band Modulation